 India looks forward to boosting ties with Maldives, committed to support capacity building: PM Modi

-MALE: India looks forward to deepening its partnership with the Maldives, Prime Minister Narendra Modi said on Saturday, as he met prominent Maldivian leaders, including Vice President Uz Hussain Mohamed.
+MALE: India looks forward to deepening its partnership with the Maldives, Prime Minister Narendra Modi said on Saturday, as he met several Maldivian leaders, including Vice President Uz Hussain Mohamed Latheef.

 Modi is in the Maldives on a two-day visit.

-His discussions with Latheef touched upon key pillars of the India-Maldives ties.
+His discussions with Latheef touched upon key pillars of the India-Maldives ties, including cooperation in infrastructure, technology and energy.

 "Our nations continue to work closely in sectors like infrastructure, technology, climate change, energy and more.
 This is greatly beneficial to our people.
 We look forward to deepening this partnership in the years to come," Modi posted on X.